SilviaPetruta/cinema-booking/README.md

 * No pre-booking yet
 * Films can show in 2D or 3D but only in correct screens
 * Prices are more expensive for 3D showings

+Pull requests, issues and projects to be used on github!